Exactly solvable conformal field theories: Correlation functions in loop CFTs

 Numerical investigations of the zeros of the partition function suggest that the gray region within the criticality line $M_{(1,3)}$ is indeed the critical region of certain lattice loop models \cite{bjjz22}.
 In fact, in the critical limit, zeros of the partition function condense not only on criticality lines, but also inside critical regions, on lines where the ground state changes.
 The ground state, i.e. the state with the lowest dimension (in real part), can be $V^d_{\langle 1,1\rangle}, V_{(1, 0)}, V_{(2,0)}$ or $V_{P_{(0,\frac12)}}$, depending on $\beta^2$ and on the model.
 On a line where the 2 lowest states have the same dimension, the free energy is singular.

 A puzzle has arisen in the $O(n)$ CFT, when it was found that there is 1 field $V_{(2,0)}$ that is invariant under $O(n)$ \cite{gz20}.
 From the point of view of the renormalization group flow triggered by the field $V^d_{\langle 1,3\rangle}$, this field is \textit{dangerously irrelevant}, i.e. it becomes relevant along the flow, and could prevent the flow from reaching the dense phase from the dilute phase.
 But numerical studies show that the flow does reach the dense phase.
-The puzzle is resolved by noticing that $V^d_{\langle 1,3\rangle}$ is degenerate, and cannot produce the non-diagonal field $V_{(2,0)}$ by repeated fusion, even if $O(n)$ symmetry would allow it \cite{js23}.
+The puzzle is resolved by noticing that $V^d_{\langle 1,3\rangle}$ is degenerate, and cannot produce the non-diagonal field $V_{(2,0)}$ by repeated fusion, even if $O(n)$ symmetry would allow it.
+(See \cite{js23} for a formulation of this argument in the language of topological defects.)
 Therefore, it is global symmetry itself that is \textit{dangerously irrelevant} to the understanding of this flow.

 If we now consider correlation functions, the existence of a critical limit might depend on the case, and in particular on the weights $w$ of legless punctures.
 And which diagonal fields $V_P$ do we obtain in the limit?
 Since the relation \eqref{wP} between $w$ and $P$ is not bijective, the answer is not obvious.
 (A simple possibility would be $0\leq \Re(\beta P)\leq \frac12$.)